pryme0/nestjs-sms-and-email-module/README.md

 It uses Mailchimp( Mandrill <https://mailchimp.com> ) for sending emails and Termii (<https://termii.com/>) for sending sms and graphql as its transport layer.

-PS: I am very open to contributions.
+PS: I am  open to contributions.

 #STUB - Note : you will need to create accounts on both platforms to obtain thier api keys.